Space Master: Reception

+Dave Nalle, writing in Abyss, called this "a rather nicely produced package ...
+The print is clear and readable, the charts are well-organized and there are some excellent technical illos [illustrations]."
+Nalle did not like the art, finding that it ranged "from adequate to awful."
+Regarding the actual contents, Nalle thought the process of setting up a character background was "sketchy ... it doesn't really provide enough detail or guidelines."
+Nalle liked the weapon rules, calling them "probably the best and most original material in the game", but found the combat rules "overcomplicated ...
+Combat is certainly realistic, but it passes the line where it is an aid to play and seriously hinders the flow of the game."
+Nalle concluded, "On the whole, Space Master is a good effort ...
+The combat system is cumbersome in the I.C.E. tradition, but the rest of the game works fairly well."

 The Games Machine reviewed Space Master - The Roleplaying Game and stated that "Not everyone will like Space Master.
 The rules make few concessions to ease of learning, and players without experience of other roles will have a really tough time.
 But as a detailed, flexible, science-fiction system it has a lot to commend it."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted "With page after page of tables, charts, and numbers, Space Master is the most demanding outer space RPG ever published ...
 The character creation and combat systems alone take up most of the 128-page Player Book."
 In a more positive light, Swan found "excellent, detailed systems for planet creation, robots, psionics, and the most comprehensive equipment catalog for science-fiction gaming I've ever seen."
 Swan concluded by giving the game a rating of 2.5 out of 4, saying, "Be warned, however, that there's no such thing as a casual player of Space Master — this is science fiction for accountants."